shawngraham/5706a-f24/schedule.md

 > doing embodies theories of knowing and how you do things reveals what you know.
 So know what you're doing.

-The sequence of lessons we will go through mirrors the progression of a digital history research project - setting up your environment/project/workflow; data capture; data munging; analysis; visualizations; public consumption.
+**This schedule will be updated with who-will-lead-or-do-what-when after our first meeting**.

 ## Background Context on Digital History in Canada

 At some point before the Fall Break, please read

 Gaffield, Chad.
 ‘Clio and Computers in Canada and Beyond: Contested Past, Promising Present, Uncertain Future’.
-The Canadian Historical Review, vol. 101, no. 4, 2020, pp. 559–84. https://muse-jhu-edu.proxy.library.carleton.ca/pub/50/article/777491/pdf
+The Canadian Historical Review, vol. 101, no. 4, 2020, pp. 559–84. [link](https://muse-jhu-edu.proxy.library.carleton.ca/pub/50/article/777491/pdf)

 Kim Martin.
-'Clio, Rewired: Propositions for the Future of Digital History Pedagogy in Canada' The Canadian Historical Review, vol. 101, no. 4, 2020, pp. 622-639. https://muse-jhu-edu.proxy.library.carleton.ca/pub/50/article/777494/pdf
+'Clio, Rewired: Propositions for the Future of Digital History Pedagogy in Canada' The Canadian Historical Review, vol. 101, no. 4, 2020, pp. 622-639. [link](https://muse-jhu-edu.proxy.library.carleton.ca/pub/50/article/777494/pdf)

 ## Meeting 1: Getting Started